Interstake/interstake-contracts/README.md

 git add .
 ```

 Then add it to CI, by editing `.circleci/config.yml`.
-Just copy the `contract_tgrade_dso` section and
-rename it, pointing to your new contract.

 Finally, update `Cargo.toml` to use the current version used by all other contracts in this repo.